Religion in Kazakhstan: Tengrism

 Tengrism is a Central Asian religion characterized by shamanism, animism, totemism, poly- and monotheism and ancestor worship.
 It was the prevailing religion of the Turks, Mongols, Hungarians, Xiongnu and Huns, and the religion of the five ancient Turkic states: Göktürk Khaganate, Western Turkic Khaganate, Great Bulgaria, Bulgarian Empire and Eastern Tourkia (Khazaria).
 In Irk Bitig, Tengri is mentioned as Türük Tängrisi (God of Turks).

 Tengrists view their existence as sustained by the eternal blue sky (Tengri), the fertile mother-earth spirit (Umay) and a ruler regarded as the holy spirit of the sky.
 Heaven, earth, spirits of nature and ancestors provide for every need and protect all humans.
 By living an upright, respectful life, a human will keep his world in balance and perfect his personal Wind Horse, or spirit.
 The Huns of the northern Caucasus reportedly believed in two gods: Tangri Han (or Tengri Khan), considered identical to the Persian Aspandiat and for whom horses were sacrificed, and Kuar (whose victims are struck by lightning).
-Tengrism is practised in Sakha, Buryatia, Tuva and Mongolia in parallel with Tibetan Buddhism and Burkhanism.
+Tengrism is practiced in Kazakhstan, Sakha, Buryatia, Tuva and Mongolia in parallel with Tibetan Buddhism and Burkhanism.

 Freedom of religion and religious tolerance

 Kazakhstan has a very diverse and stable religious background.
 However, some reported occurrences of persecution against Hare Krishnas and Jehovah's Witnesses for proselytizing have raised concern in the international community.

 Article 22 of the Constitution of the Republic of Kazakhstan states that "everyone has the right to a freedom of conscience.”
 On May 18, 2011, the President of Kazakhstan adopted a decree establishing the Agency for Religious Affairs.
 The mission of the Agency is to coordinate interaction between the government, religious groups and civil society in order to ensure religious freedom in Kazakhstan.

-In 2003 Kazakhstan established Congress of Leaders of World and Traditional Religions that aims to facilitate religious dialogue ensuring inter-religious tolerance and freedom in Kazakhstan.
+In 2003 Kazakhstan established Congress of Leaders of World and Traditional Religions, that aims to facilitate religious dialogue ensuring inter-religious tolerance, and freedom in Kazakhstan.

+In 2023, the country was scored 1 out of 4 for religious freedom.
+It was noted that legal amendments in 2022 placed extra restrictions on citizens.